NovaByteTeam/novabyte-os/README.md

 > [!CAUTION]
 > **NovaByte Services are not free to bundle.
 They require explicit permission and a license from us.**

+> [!IMPORTANT]
+> **NovaByte Services are not available to individuals or the general public.
+Licenses are only issued to developers who are actively building and capable of releasing a full consumer operating system.**

 NovaByte Services includes:

 - **Nova Core Services** — the independent security update pipeline